Sunday, September 30, 2018

 The church is said to be His body, which can be found across earth.
 Christ dwells spiritually amongst people of faith.
 He resides in our hearts.

-One passage from Matthew states that Christ is with us always to the end of the age (Matthew 28:20).
-This strongly implies that He in His divinity is both all-knowing and all-present.
-Another noteworthy text is cited as follows:
+One passage from Matthew records Christ promising to be with us always to the end of the age (Matthew 28:20).
+He has resided with believers, who live throughout the world, during the course of history.
+This strongly implies that He in His deity is omnipresent.

 "For where two or three are gathered in my name, there am I among them.”
 (Matthew 18:20)

-It is likely that in Matthew 18:20, Matthew alludes to a saying popular amongst Jewish rabbis of his day.
+Christ alluded to His own omnipresence.
+In His deity, He is limited to no particular locale.
+It is also possible that in Matthew 18:20, Matthew echoes a saying popular amongst Jewish rabbis of his day.
 The New American Bible Revised Edition has this excerpt:

 "[18:20] For where two or three…midst of them: the presence of Jesus guarantees the efficacy of the prayer.
 This saying is similar to one attributed to a rabbi executed in A.D.
 135 at the time of the second Jewish revolt: “…When two sit and there are between them the words of the Torah, the divine presence (Shekinah) rests upon them” (Pirqê ’Abôt 3, 3)."

-We never see in the four gospels Christ being in many places at the same time in His humanity.
-Such a statement would be true of Him in His deity.
-Jesus Christ is God in the flesh.
-He is fully human and divine, which is known as the doctrine of the hypostatic union.
+We never see in the four gospels Jesus Christ being in many places at the same time in His humanity.
+Such a statement would be true of Him only in His deity.
+Christ is both truly God and truly man, which is the hypostatic union.
+Just as God dwelt in the temple, so He has chosen to reside in a human body to make atonement for our sins.
+In both instances, He concealed His glory and dwelt with man for a time.

 Friday, September 21, 2018